HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-16-Create-Animation-in-MATLAB.md

 # Introduction

-In the previous Blogs, I ever used MATLAB to create GIF file, like animating Bézier curve [^1], plotting phase trajectories of Van del Pol Circuit [^2] and Chua's circuit [^3].
-It is a better way to  show a changing progress using GIF file rather than static figure, but according my ever experience, MATLAB seems not good at creating GIF, and the worst problem is that it will spend a lot of time in the generation problem.
-For example, I use the following codes to plot the dynamic solutions of Chua's circuit  in [^3] :
+In the previous Blogs, I ever used MATLAB to create `.gif` file, like animating Bézier curve [^1], phase trajectories of Van del Pol Circuit [^2] and Chua's circuit [^3].
+It is a better way to show a changing progress through `.gif` file rather than static image, but according to my ever experience, MATLAB seems not good at creating GIF, and the worst problem is that it will spend a lot of time for rendering.
+For example, I use the following script to plot the dynamic solutions of Chua's circuit  in [^3] :

 <div id="script-1"></div>